Guderian2nd/TrueHistoryAI/AI Rules.md

-IF QuestReward is UltimateWeaponRsrc THEN DoQuestTask is VeryHigh If QuestReward is MilitarySpecRsrc THEN DoQuestTask is High If QuestDisplay is DisplayPeriodLow
+IF QuestReward is UltimateWeaponRsrc THEN DoQuestTask is VeryHigh If QuestReward is MilitarySpecRsrc THEN DoQuestTask is High If QuestLimit is LimitPeriodLow THEN DoQuestTask is VeryHigh QuestLimitDue is DueLow THEN DoQuestTask is VeryHigh QuestReward is Gold/Labor/Happy/Tech THEN DoQuest QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff DoQuestTask is VeryHigh
-QuestDue is DueLow
-QuestReward is Gold/Labor/Happy/Tech
-QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff
-DoQuestTask is VeryHigh